kelvinsanchez15/100-days-of-code/r2-log.md

 ### R2D21
 I kept working on PostgreSQL basics.

 So much to avoid doing my own migrations, but at the end Prisma "forced" me to do it because there's a bug on cascade deletions.

+### R2D22
+I followed the first hour of the PostgreSQL tutorial from @AmigosCode I plan to continue tomorrow.

+Also designed a basic schema with users/post/comments relations to practice CRUD operations.